IsraelCabrera/frigate/docs/docs/security/installation.md

 The official docker image tags for the current stable version are:

-- `stable` - Standard Frigate build for amd64 & RPi Optimized Frigate build for arm64.
+- `stable` - Standard Security build for amd64 & RPi Optimized Security build for arm64.
 This build includes support for Hailo devices as well.
-- `stable-standard-arm64` - Standard Frigate build for arm64
+- `stable-standard-arm64` - Standard Security build for arm64
-- `stable-tensorrt` - Frigate build specific for amd64 devices running an nvidia GPU
+- `stable-tensorrt` - Security build specific for amd64 devices running an nvidia GPU
-- `stable-rocm` - Frigate build for [AMD GPUs](../configuration/object_detectors.md#amdrocm-gpu-detector)
+- `stable-rocm` - Security build for [AMD GPUs](../configuration/object_detectors.md#amdrocm-gpu-detector)

 The community supported docker image tags for the current stable version are:

-- `stable-tensorrt-jp6` - Frigate build optimized for nvidia Jetson devices running Jetpack 6
+- `stable-tensorrt-jp6` - Security build optimized for nvidia Jetson devices running Jetpack 6
-- `stable-rk` - Frigate build for SBCs with Rockchip SoC
+- `stable-rk` - Security build for SBCs with Rockchip SoC

 ## Home Assistant Add-on